CassandraMaldonado/LLM_Healthcare/README.md

 ## Why This Matters

 Diagnostic errors remain one of the most expensive and preventable issues in healthcare, with over $20 billion lost annually in the U.S. due to misdiagnosis.
-Many general-purpose LLMs still struggle with clinical nuance—often generating incomplete, inaccurate, or unsafe recommendations.
+Many general purpose LLMs still struggle with clinical nuance, often generating incomplete, inaccurate or unsafe recommendations.
 Our work aims to change that by combining:
 	•	Fine-tuning on biomedical question-answering datasets
 	•	Model alignment techniques to reflect physician reasoning patterns
 	•	Evaluation against USMLE-style questions and real clinical use cases